armory/docs/content/en/continuous-deployment/installation/armory-operator/install-spinnaker.md

 ## Advanced configuration

-The `spinnaker-patches-repo` has many patches for advanced configuration
+Explore the `spinnaker-patches-repo` for examples of advanced configuration.

 ## {{% heading "nextSteps" %}}